EddySantos07/System-Design/README.md

 <br/>

-As well as stress test and optomize routes!
+This Project alsostress test's and optimize's routes!

-This project also serves data to the front end of another project - [ZLESTKCK mock Ecommerce](https://github.com/FEC-VITREAIS/ZLESTKCK)
+The project also serves data to the front end of another project - [ZLESTKCK mock Ecommerce](https://github.com/FEC-VITREAIS/ZLESTKCK)

+### How to start this project -